CrossEye/BibleLiteracy/index.md

 The first part of the Bible is Jewish scripture that was written between 1300 BCE and 50 BCE.
 This is commonly called the Old Testament, a name which, although ubiquitous may sound insulting to Jewish ears.
-This consists of a few unofficial sections:
+While these days, you will often hear "The Hebrew Bible" instead, there are those who might look at you funny if you call it that.
+By either name, this is the larger half of the Bible.
+It consists of a few unofficial sections:

 #### The Law ####